dancecoder/json22/README.md

 ### Trailing commas
 It was not planned, but parser implementation work well with trailing commas.
-We are not going to complicate parser code to avoid it.
+There is no sense to complicate the parser code to avoid it.
 It looks useful.

 ```javascript
 JSON.parse('[1, 2, 3, ]'); // => Uncaught SyntaxError: Unexpected token ] in JSON at position 9